 - Become a Field Education Site and help train a new generation of church leaders!

-- Library Privileges<
+- Library Privileges

 - Chapel Services: Worship is central to community life at CTS.
 Through worship we encounter the divine and celebrate the many gifts we have each been given.
 Through prayer, song, dance, as well as the preached word, we engage in worship as a diverse community seeking to both share and learn from each other.
-The central worship event happens in Graham Taylor Chapel each Wednesday at noon during the fall and spring semesters.
+The central worship event happens in the 4th Floor Chapel each Wednesday at noon during the fall and spring semesters.
 To view the schedule of upcoming chapel services, visit our Community Calendar.

 - Faculty & Staff Speaking/Preaching engagements